 Tell a doctor straight away if you think you might have:

-- blood or bone marrow disorder – warning signs include paleness, feeling tired, faint or dizzy, purple spots, blotching on the skin, any sign of bleeding - like bleeding from the gums, prolonged bleeding, bruising more easily, sore throat and fever and getting infections more easily
+- paleness, feeling tired, faint or dizzy, purple spots, any sign of bleeding (like bleeding from the gums and bruising more easily), sore throat and fever and getting infections more easily - these are signs of a blood or bone marrow disorder

-- heart problems – warning signs include a faster heart rate, chest pain and tightness in your chest
+- a faster heart rate, chest pain and tightness in your chest – these are signs of heart problems

 Serious allergic reaction